Ryan M. Powers

 Photo of Ryan PowersI am an assistant professor in the Department International Affairs at University of Georgia's School of Public and International Affairs.

-Previously, I was a Post-doctoral Associate with the Leitner Program in International and Comparative Political Economy at the Whitney and Betty MacMillan Center for International and Area Studies at Yale University.
-I received my Ph.D. in Political Science from the University of Wisconsin–Madison in 2017.
+Previously, I was a Post-doctoral Associate with the Leitner Program in International and Comparative Political Economy at the Whitney and Betty MacMillan Center for International and Area Studies at Yale University and I earned my Ph.D. in Political Science from the University of Wisconsin–Madison in 2017.

-My research is centered on international political economy and the political economy of cooperation, but I have used insights from these areas to make contributions to broader debates in international relations.
-Primarily, I use surveys and experiments to understand how the public and policy elites think about the global economy and foreign policy.
+I study the political economy of international cooperation and conflict, but I have used insights from these areas to make contributions to broader debates in international relations.
+Primarily, I use surveys and experiments to understand how the public and policy elites draw inferences about the intentions and behavior of other states.

 My research is published in American Journal of Political Science, International Organization, International Studies Quarterly, Perspectives on Politics, World Politics and other leading peer-reviewed journals.
 I have also published a number of pieces in Foreign Policy and on the Monkey Cage.